 Not only will you not go 5 minutes without spotting a roadside waterfall, glacier, mountain range or cliff edge but you have the opportunity to dig deeper into the fascinating geographic history of this island through one of the many museums.

-First of all y’allll need a roadtrip mobile.
+First of all you need a road trip vehicle.
 We hired our camper from Happy Campers!

-No seriously, I was really impressed with our camper.
-It comfortably slept four, it had heating, we were able to stand up in it, we cooked in it and it also had amazing WIFI.
-Of course you don’t need it but for those long drives it meant I could catch up on emails and stream those hot spotify playlists.
-It also meant we could google our route and source shop closing times along the way.
+No, seriously, I was really impressed with our camper.
+It comfortably slept four, it had heating, we were able to stand up in it, we cooked in it and it also had amazing WiFi.
+Of course you don’t need it, but for those long drives it meant I could catch up on e-mails and stream those hot Spotify playlists.
+It also meant we could Google our route and check shop opening and closing times along the way.

-The main airport in Iceland is Keflavík (KEF) in Reykjavík located on the south west of the island.
-Reykjavík is a small city and the only urban surroundings we experienced during our whole trip.
+The main airport in Iceland is Keflavík (KEF) in Reykjavík, located on the south west of the island.
+Reykjavík is a small city and the only urban area we experienced during our whole trip.

 Reykjavík is a great place for you to pick up any extra layers you need, to fill up the fridge in your camper and of course, pick up your camper.